By Ken Pavely

 Lawns need nutrients

 The majority of lawns need regular fertilizing to stay thick and healthy.
 If you are a do-it-yourselfer, your local Landscape Ontario member garden centre will have a number of high quality options for slow release fertilizer.
+An established lawn with a good root system can seek out phosphorous already in the soil.
+The Lawn Care Sector Group of Landscape Ontario recommends using a phosphorus-free fertilizer on established turf.
 Do yourself a favour and measure the square footage of your lawn before you go shopping, so you know how much to buy.
 Follow the directions to the letter to avoid disappointment and clean up fertilizer that hits your driveway, sidewalk or road.
 Never ever spread it by hand.

 Seed, seed and more seed